How it started

 Head of Business Management

-Head of Video Production, photographer
+Co-Head, Head of Video Production, Photographer

 Chief photographer.
 Worked as a philanthropic photographer for 20+ years in Tibet

-Photos Credit: Baoyong & Philip Huang
+Photos Credit: Baoyong & Yichen Huang

-Video Credit: Philip Huang
+Video Credit: Yichen Huang

 Copyright @ 2021 Haotian Yang All Rights Reserved.